 The testing, manufacturing, marketing, and sale of the products we develop involves an inherent risk of allegations of product liability.
 While no product liability claims have been made against us to date, if any product liability claims were made and adverse judgments obtained, they could have a material adverse effect on our business, operating results and financial condition.
-Although we have taken and intend to continue to take what we believe are appropriate precautions to minimize exposure to product liability claims, we may not be able to avoid significant liability.
+Although we have taken and intend to continue to take what we believe are appropriate precautions to minimize exposure to product liability claims, there can be no assurance that we will avoid significant liability.
 We currently maintain product liability insurance with limits in the amount of \$41.0 million per occurrence and \$42.0 million in the annual aggregate.
-Our coverage may not be adequate or may not continue to be available at an acceptable cost, if at all.
+There can be no assurance that the coverage is adequate or will continue to be available at an acceptable cost, if at all.
 A product liability claim, product recall or other claim with respect to uninsured liabilities or in excess of insured liabilities could have a material adverse effect on our business, operating results and financial condition.